 Gastritis is a group of medical conditions that causes the inflammation of the stomach lining.
 Gastritis may happen abruptly or it can develop over time.
-Left untreated, gastritis can lead to ulcers, increasing the chances of stomach cancer.
-But in most cases, gastritis isn’t serious and improves immediately with medication.
+If left untreated, gastritis can lead to ulcers, increasing the chances of stomach cancer.
+However, in most cases, gastritis isn’t serious and improves immediately with medication.

 The most common symptoms of gastritis include:

 - Sharp pain in the upper abdomen accompanied by repetitive upset stomach

 What are the risk factors of gastritis?

 Factors that increase your risk of gastritis include:

 Bacterial infection: The most common bacteria that causes gastritis is Helicobacter pylori.
 Lifestyle choices such as stress and smoking increase the vulnerability to this kind of bacterium.